To secure commitments from the Commonwealth to:

 - $300 million of state/federal funds for capital investment in kindergarten facilities

 - $6.4 million to strengthen and set up kindergarten central enrolment.

 Commonwealth funding for the additional five hours operational costs of the national reforms has been provided on a year-to-year basis, however a long-term funding commitment has not yet been agreed.
-Funding is currently committed until December 2019, with a commitment by the Turnbull Government to work with states on an enduring funding arrangement beyond 2019.
+Funding is currently committed until December 2019, with a commitment by the Australian Government to work with states on an enduring funding arrangement beyond 2019.

 The Commonwealth’s sudden decision (May 2018) to withdraw from the national partnership for the National Quality Agenda on Early Childhood Education and Care is a double edged sword: it places quality of care for our children at risk and heralds an uncertain future for the national partnership arrangements.